idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 ## NonliterALL

-This was about Jesus and narrators saying that "all" the disciples scattered, yet the unnamed disciple who Caiaphas knew (or a servant of his may have known, etc. -- see section on embedding in the longer article) didn't scatter, so it's argued, so must not be a disciple.
+This was **about Jesus and narrators saying that "all" the disciples scattered, yet the unnamed disciple who Caiaphas knew** (or a servant of his may have known, etc. -- see [section on embedding in the longer article](DidLazarusWriteJohn#embodying-embedding-in-body)) didn't scatter, so it's argued, so must not be a disciple.

-This argument has immediate problems in that Peter is also a disciple (though he shortly denies it), and that obviously the "disciple" whom Jesus loved is a disciple.
+This argument has **immediate problems in that Peter is also a disciple** (though he shortly denies it), and is with this unnamed disciple, and that obviously the "disciple" whom Jesus loved is a disciple.

 I find the former is a serious problem for Laz=DiscipleLoved, the latter is questionable, but admittedly the word can be used in multiple senses.

 But then, Lazarus could also be among those told that all of them would scatter, or among all disciples said to have scattered, and presumably would be if he was this unnamed disciple since we're told this one was with Peter.

-That aside, let's grant that "disciples scattered" can be a smaller group than disciples in general, and ignore the Peter problem.
+That aside, **let's grant for sake of argument** that "disciples scattered" can be a smaller group than disciples in general, and ignore the Peter problem.
 And I granted and cited in the long article that "disciple" can indeed have as wide a meaning as any Christian.

+So we're granting for sake of argument **that the disciple with Peter isn't a "disciple"** in the sense of those who **scattered**, yet **is** a "disciple" in a wider sense and, we'll say, the wider sense is the one relevant to DiscipleLoved.

+So, we're considering the possibility that:

+- Posit: Number of DisciplesScattered < (is less than) Num of DisciplesInGeneral

+- Posit: DiscipleCaiaphasKnows = (equals) a DiscipleInGeneral

+- Posit: DiscipleCaiaphasKnows =/= (does not equal) a DiscipleScattered

-On those premises, they could argue that "all" has to be a literal all (of the type of disciple that doesn't include Lazarus), or that if it doesn't we have a problem as you wouldn't be able to tell when all wasn't literal.
+On those premises, they could argue that "all" disciples scattered has to be a literal all (of the type of disciple that doesn't include Lazarus), or that if it doesn't we have a problem as you wouldn't be able to tell when all wasn't literal.

+Nevermind the problem that we're now saying "disciple" is not a strict term itself, yet "all" must be.

+Just go with it, to see where it leads, and I think you'll see it still wouldn't work even if we granted all of that.

 I covered in detail in the long article about how to know when "all" (or synonyms) is (most likely) literal versus when it's at least somewhat likely to be what we would call hyperbole.

-Basically a single use is likely hyperbole, just cluing the reader in that a large majority / group / percentage is involved.
+Basically **a single use of "all" (or synonym) is likely "hyperbole"**, just cluing the reader in that a large majority / group / percentage is involved.

-Two or more uses push toward literal.
+**Two or more uses *push toward* literal**.

 I showed a standard example of "literALL" (literal all) in Genesis about the Flood's extent, with many repetitions.